Nikki Haley dropping out of GOP presidential race

 The news comes just hours after former President Donald Trump won commanding victories across nearly all the states holding Republican nominating contests on Super Tuesday, according to CBS News projections.
 Exit polls showed Trump leading Haley among broad segments of the GOP electorate, with voters saying immigration and the economy were their most important issues.

-Trump is on track to reach the necessary 1,215 delegates to clinch the Republican nomination later this month.
+Trump is on track to reach the necessary 1,215 delegates to clinch the Republican nomination next week.

 The news of Haley dropping out was first reported by The Wall Street Journal.